(from) being in(to) pain

-MARDOM is a multidisciplinary performance project dealing with the topic of pain and justice.
+(from) being in(to) pain is a choreographic research project dealing with the topic of pain and justice.
 At its core lies the question: How does pain affect the individual body, and–as a result–the collective bodi(es)?

 It draws on the allegory from Saadi Shiraz’s 13th century poem, Bani Adam, which regards each human being as part of a larger, all-encompassing interconnected human body.
 When one part is in pain, the whole suffers.
 The poem adorns one of the meeting halls of the UN headquarters in New York and has been used in political discourse as a call for empathy and shared responsibility.